chef-boneyard/chef-web-docs-2016/includes_private_chef_1x/includes_private_chef_1x_admin_ctl_private_chef_services.rst

    * - Command
      - Description
    * - ``service-list``
-     - Displays a list of all the |chef private| services.
-Those enabled on the machine are labeled with an asterisk (*).
+     - Use this command to display a list of all services available to |chef private|.
+A service that is enabled is labeled with an asterisk (*).
    * - ``status``
-     - Shows the status of the |chef private| services.
-The output will vary based on the configuration of a given server.
-This command can also be run for an individual service, rather than every service:
+     - Use this command to show the status of all services available |chef private|.
+The results will vary based on the configuration of a given server.
+This command can also be run for an individual service by specifying the name of the service in the command.
+For example:

        .. code-block:: bash

-          $ private-chef-ctl opscode-solr status
+          $ private-chef-ctl name_of_service status

-       Any service listed in |private chef ctl| service-list can replace opscode-solr in the above.
+       where ``name_of_service`` represents the name of any service that is listed after running the ``private-chef-ctl service-list`` command.
    * - ``ha-status``
-     - Check the status of the H/A configuration of private chef services.
-This command will check that:
+     - Use this command to check the status for services running in a High Availability topology.
+This command will verify the following:

-       * The keepalived daemon is enabled in the config.
+       * The |keepalived| daemon is enabled in the config
-       * The |drbd| process is enabled in the config.
+       * The |drbd| process is enabled in the config
-       * The underlying block device or logical volume for |drbd| has been created and configured.
+       * The underlying block device or logical volume for |drbd| has been created and configured
-       * The |drbd| device exists.
+       * The |drbd| device exists
-       * The current state of the server is ``master`` or ``backup`` and that any migration has completed.
+       * The current state of the server is ``master`` or ``backup``; any migration processes have completed
-       * The failover VIP is correctly attached to only the ``master`` node.
+       * The failover virtual IP address is correctly attached to only the ``master`` node
-       * The |drbd| state is correct based on the state of the server being ``master`` or ``backup``.
+       * The |drbd| state is correct based on the state of the server being ``master`` or ``backup``
-       * The |drbd| mount point is correctly mounted to only the ``master`` node.
+       * The |drbd| mount point is correctly mounted to only the ``master`` node
-       * The |drbd| replication IPs (typically connected via crossover cable) are both pingable.
+       * The |drbd| replication IP addresses are pingable
-       * The runit status of the services are correct (up or down) based on the ``master`` or ``backup`` state.
+       * The ``runit`` status of the services are correct (up or down) based on the ``master`` or ``backup`` state of the server

-       If this command succeeds, it will print that everything is okay on the last line:
+       If this command succeeds, it will print display the following:

        .. code-block:: bash

           [OK] all checks passed.

-       Otherwise it will print out that errors were detected on the last line; the precise error will be listed in the output above:
+       Otherwise it will print out a list of errors:

        .. code-block:: bash